Wombats: Profile and Information

 • Wombats are not as helpless as you think: Wombats fight to defend home territories around their burrows and will become aggressive to suspected intruders.
 There have been reports of human injuries from wombat attacks.
 These injuries include puncture wounds from deep bites, wombat claws, and injuries from being bowled over by angry wombats.

 • The world’s oldest wombat recently celebrated his 29th birthday: Patrick is a wombat who lives at Ballarat Wildlife Park in southeastern Australia.
 He turned 29 in 2018, making him the oldest known wombat currently.
-Patrick is also one of the biggest wombats, weighing in at 88 pounds.
+Patrick is also one of the biggest wombats, weighing 88 pounds.

 You May Also Like